Bugzey/Team-Midas/7. Documentation/Doc_010 Documentation.md

 	 - red: there are values, which are really high
 After using the threshold of 50 µg/m3, the red color is equivalent to every value, which exceeds the EU air quality limit.

+### METEOROLOGICAL DATA from SOFIA AIRPORT (LBSF) - METEO-data

+About METEO-data
+There is a README file, where the columns are explained.
+The data is from 1.Jan.
+2012 until 17.Sep.2018.
+All of the missing values (-9999) are in the data for Daily minimum and maximum precipitation amount, so it will not be used for the prediction.
+Daily temperature:
+DU_270 TEMPAVG.svg
+DU_280 TEMPMAX.svg
+DU_290 TEMPMIN.svg
+Daily dew point temperature
+DU_150 DTAVG.svg
+DU_160 DTMAX.svg
+DU_170 DTMIN.svg
+Daily relative humidity
+DU_180 HUMAVG.svg
+DU_190 HUMMAX.svg
+DU_200 HUMMIN.svg
+Daily wind speed
+DU_300 WINDAVG.svg
+DU_310 WINDMAX.svg
+DU_320 WINMIN.svg
+Daily surface pressure
+DU_240 PRESAVG.svg
+DU_250 PRESMAX.svg
+DU_260 PRESMIN.svg
+Daily average visibility
+DU_340 VIS.svg

 ##	3. Data Preparation